RahmanAnsari/xkye-lang/README.md

 ```

 ## Format
-Further details regarding syntax and structure of xkye language is explained in the wiki docs.
+Further details regarding syntax and structure of xkye language is explained in xkye's wiki docs.
 - [Entity]()
 - [value]()
 - [Pair]()